Syringa vulgaris

 -

 Insects, Diseases, and Other Plant Problems: Insect pests include scales, borers, leaf miners, thrips, and caterpillars.
 Powdery mildew can seriously affect the appearance of the foliage in the summer but does little permanent damage to the shrub.
-Prune the center of the plant the help with the airflow.
-Plant cultivars that are resistant to powdery mildew.
-Additional disease problems including blights, leaf spots, wilts, ringspot virus, and honey fungus.
+Prune the center of the plant to help with the airflow.
+Additional disease problems include blights, leaf spots, wilts, ringspot virus, and honey fungus.

 - Cultivars / Varieties: